jdtsmith/indent-bars/README.md

 `indent-bars` can optionally use tree-sitter in supported files to enable several features:

-1. **Scope Focus**: The current tree-sitter scope can be _focused_, with out-of-scope bars de-emphasized in their display (or actually, styled however you want).
+1. **Scope Focus**: The current tree-sitter scope can be _focused_, with out-of-scope bars de-emphasized or in-scope bars emphasized in their display (or actually, styled however you want).
 This can be configured by [specifying matching "scope"](#configuring-tree-sitter) node types (e.g. functions, blocks, etc.) for each language of interest.
-The innermost node (covering sufficient lines) will then be rendered using the normal bar color and style.
-Bars which are _out-of-scope_ have alternative styling applied.
+The innermost node (covering sufficient lines) will then be rendered distinctly from _out-of-scope_ bars.
 1. **Selective Blank Line Display**: By default, `indent-bars` displays bars on blank lines (though this can be [configured](#bar-setup-and-location)), so that they remain continuous.
 It can be nice to omit the display of blank lines bars at the top structural level (e.g. in a _module_), to make divisions between top-level constructs more visible.
 Tree-sitter can help `indent-bars` identify those lines.
 1. **Wrap Detection**: It can be useful to prevent excess bars inside wrapped entities which move indent to "line things up."
 These include things like argument lists, literal dictionaries, or other heirarchical multi-line structures.
 Tree-sitter can help detect these and inhibit unwanted bars (but [see also](#bar-setup-and-location) `indent-bars-no-descend-string/list`, which do not require tree-sitter).